 He began his journalistic career with a one-hour documentary talk, "Black Power", on the BBC Third Program.
 It received much praise in reviews and one of the highest audience positive ratings in the programs of that year.
 He made a number of subsequent documentaries for Radio 3 and 4.
 His foreign affairs column is now syndicated to newspapers in Asia, Africa and Canada.
 Over the years he has written columns for the New York Times and the Washington Post, (where he has been a guest columnist), and contributed many articles to the Times of London, the Los Angeles Times, the Guardian and the Economist.

 Apart from his weekly column on foreign affairs, his longer articles have appeared regularly over twenty years in Encounter and Prospect magazines, the leading British intellectual monthlies.
 His Encounter article, "The New Proletariat" on immigration (September, 1974) was regarded as a profound analysis of racial strife to come and anticipated the debate on immigration going on today.
 His interviews with leading political figures from every continent have been printed all over the world.
-A number of them caused political waves, including the ones with George Arbatov, Presidents Leonard Brezhnev and Mikhail Gorbachev's foreign policy advisor and Zbigniew Brzezinski, President Jimmy Carter's National Security Advisor.
+A number of them caused political waves, including the ones with Georgio Arbatov, Presidents Leonard Brezhnev and Mikhail Gorbachev's foreign policy advisor and Zbigniew Brzezinski, President Jimmy Carter's National Security Advisor.
 His first Arbatov and Brzezinski interviews were commented on in nearly every major European, American and Asian newspaper.
-The first Brzezinski one was roundly attacked by Soviet president, Leonid Brezhnev.
-It had become the cover story in The Economist and was described by Soviet expert Edward Crankshaw of the Observer newspaper as "the most important statement to come out of Moscow since Khrushchev's speech denouncing Stalin".
+The first Arbatov one ran in the International Herald Tribune and the Washington Post.
+It became the cover story in The Economist and was described by Soviet expert Edward Crankshaw of the Observer newspaper as "the most important statement to come out of Moscow since Khrushchev's speech denouncing Stalin".
+The Brzezinski one was publically attacked by the Soviet president, Leonid Brezhnev.

 One of his latest interviews was with Paul McCartney, talking about foreign policy issues.
 Paul McCartney wrote an introduction to Jonathan's book "Like Water on Stone- The Story of Amnesty International" (Penguin, 2002).